azh2/SocialVulnR/README.md

 SOCIAL VULNERABILITY MAPPING IMPLEMENTED IN TIDYCENSUS FOR R

 ---
-title: "Building an Adaptive Capacity Index Using TidyCensus in R"
+Title: "Building an Adaptive Capacity Index Using TidyCensus in R"<br>
-author: "Anthony Holmes - Prepared on Behalf of The Nature Conservancy - Oregon"
+Author: "Anthony Holmes - Prepared on Behalf of The Nature Conservancy - Oregon"<br>
-copyright: 2020 - The Nature Conservancy
+copyright: 2020 - The Nature Conservancy<br>
-date: "March, 2020"
+date: "March, 2020"<br><br>
 ---

 #Introduction#